ellisp/ellisp.github.io/_posts/2015-11-26-violent-deaths.md

 ###Compare across countries and sex
 Looking at snapshot cross-sectional average data since 1990 (for which there is more comparable data across countries, with a number of countries such as Germany and Czech Republic only coming into existence at or around that period) we see two things that met the "intra-ocular impact test" ie they hit you between the eyes:

-* For nearly all the listed countries, males are much more likely to killed in a violent assault than are females
+* For nearly all the listed countries, males are much more likely to killed in a assault than are females
 * The Americas and the former Soviet Socialist Republics (Russia, Estonia, Latvia, Lithuania) dominate the list of most violent places to live (or rather, to die).
 Other than countries of these two types, only South Africa makes the top 11 countries.
 The safer countries include those in eastern Europe (other than former USSR, but including countries that were in its political orbit), Asia, Australasia and western Europe.

 Remember that this only shows relatively weathly countries - for a more complete list (but less complete data) check out this [Wikipedia list of countries that can be ranked by intentional homicide rates](https://en.wikipedia.org/wiki/List_of_countries_by_intentional_homicide_rate) (not quite the same as our data, which includes all deaths from assault, intentional or otherwise) or this [report from the UN Office on Drugs and Crime](https://www.unodc.org/documents/data-and-analysis/Crime-statistics/International_Statistics_on_Crime_and_Justice.pdf).

-In the chart below, the label for each country is centred at the overall population rate of violent deaths and the red and blue vertical strokes mark the female and male rates respectively.
+In the chart below, the label for each country is centred at the overall population rate of deaths from assault and the red and blue vertical strokes mark the female and male rates respectively.
 Beware that the scale is logarithmic - this was necessary to stop everywhere except Colombia being squashed into the left of the chart.
 ![snapshot](/img/0020-assault-average.svg)

 ###Compare across time